plutext/neo4vertx/README.md

-# me.phifty.neo4j-graph-v1.0
+# me.phifty.neo4j-graph-v1.1

-Vert.x module to read and write a neo4j graph database.
+Vert.x module to read and write a Neo4J graph database.
+Updated to support the latest version of Vert.x and Neo4J (both 2.1 at the time of writing).

 ## Configuration